ripplingsnake/Nobara-SteamOS-For-ROG-Ally/INSTALL INSTRUCTIONS.md

 Fan controls-
-Again open Nobara Package Manager search for asusctl, there will be two options- Ausctl and rog gui, select both and install.
+Again open Nobara Package Manager search for asusctl, there will be two options-

+Asusctl

+rog gui,

+select both and install.
 ROG will now be availible in your applications.
 Now reboot the Ally to allow the changes to be made.